urielsv/WhoIsWho/README.md

 # Who's Who - Multiplayer Guessing Game

+---> MADE WITH CURSOR !!!

 A real-time multiplayer guessing game built with Next.js, Socket.io, and shadcn/ui.
 Players take turns asking yes/no questions and eliminating options to guess their secret assignments.

+**Note:** Created with Cursor AI for casual play with friends over voice chat (Discord, etc.).
 ---

 ## 📚 Documentation Quick Links